RAF Brampton: History

 In June 1977, the Support and Training Commands were unified to form RAF Support Command at Brampton.
 Support command occupied a large building in the centre of the base that caught fire in October 1985.
 Staff were moved to empty families' quarters on the base and contingencies were implemented; when Air Marshal Sir John Sutton was appointed Commander in January 1986, he was faced with a burnt out HQ which would eventually cost £10 million to fix.
 On 1 April 1994, Support Command was combined with Personnel and Logistics staff to form Personnel and Training Command (at RAF Innsworth) and RAF Logistics Command at RAF Brampton.

 Originally, RAF Brampton, RAF Wyton and RAF Henlow were separate stations.
 However, in the mid-1990s, with the closure of RAF Logistics Command then at Brampton, and the cessation of operational flying from Wyton, the two stations amalgamated to become Brampton Wyton.
 Henlow joined the group in 2001, and brought with it RAF Stanbridge, to produce the largest station in terms of both geography and number of personnel in the RAF.
 The station stretches from Brampton and Wyton, around 7 mi apart, in the north, southwards around 30 mi to Henlow, and then westwards some 20 mi (towards Leighton Buzzard) to Stanbridge.

 However, in 2009, an MoD review decided that Brampton was surplus to requirements because a new intelligence centre (DIFC) would be built at nearby RAF Wyton.
-The tri-station amalgamation was disbanded on 2 April 2012 and RAF Brampton was renamed Brampton Camp, losing its status as a RAF station and coming under the control of Joint Forces Command and RAF Wyton.
+The tri-station amalgamation was disbanded on 2 April 2012 and RAF Brampton was renamed Brampton Camp, losing its status as an RAF station and coming under the control of Joint Forces Command and RAF Wyton.